 YOU CAN BOTH FEEL IN CONTROL

-As an experienced driver, you are used to being in control of the car.
-As a supervisor, you are sitting alongside a very inexperienced driver - you may feel a need to control the car by controlling the driver.
+As an experienced driver, you're used to being in control of the car.
+As a supervisor, you're sitting alongside a very inexperienced driver – you may feel a need to control the car by controlling the driver.
 Being controlling is a recipe for trouble, and doesn’t help your driver learn to take control of their safety.
 This page helps you understand how you can feel in control without being controlling.